Malaysiakini: Leadership transition

+After their departure, the editorial team was led by executive editor RK Anand and managing editor Ng Ling Fong.

-Asia Mobiliti issue
+Asia Mobiliti

 In May 2024, the Selangor government was accused of alleged nepotism in the Demand Responsive Transit (DRT) programme, over the selection of Asia Mobility Technologies Sdn Bhd (Asia Mobiliti) as one of two companies chosen for the trial project.
 Asia Mobiliti, selected for the nine-month DRT trial in Selangor is co-owned by Ramachandran Muniandy, the husband of Youth and Sports Minister Hannah Yeoh, and ex-Malaysiakini CEO Premesh Chandran.

 Premesh, who was still a leading shareholder in Malaysiakini, dismissed allegations of nepotism and argued an open tender was unsuitable because there were only two companies with the necessary Apad registration to participate in Selangor’s proof of concept trial.